 Throughout your kits you've sampled new activities and reflected on how they make you feel.
-The checklist on the next few pages will let you color code your interests so far for the things you've tried in your kit.
+The checklist on the next two pages will let you color code your interests so far for some of those activities, as well as others you may try in the future.
 The previous chart can also help as you go through each activity.